BrentAIICT/MSSA-SCA/ManagingGitRepo.md

 ---

 ### 4. Create a new file
-- From the PowerShell windows type: **New-Item -Path . -Name FirstFile.txt -Value "The first line"**
+- From the PowerShell window type: **New-Item -Path . -Name FirstFile.txt -Value "The first line"**
 - Hit the ENTER key
 - This report tells us that the Git repo has no changes to sync